hackeriet/network/moon/README.md

 * 2017-09-26: on this date we had to install a new router / gw for Hackeriet and Hausmania, as the previous one died.
 * It's a Debian stretch setup, using two network interfaces
 * We tried to keep the setup as simple as possible, we had enough of complicated and cutting edge setups that people don't understand and
 (obviously) don't dare even try to manage.
 KISS: "Keep It Simple Stupid".
+It's a blessing, a love meesage to you, my friend.

 ## What do i need to get a machine on her legs